indexsaulomathe/indexsaulomathe/README.md

 <img width="20%" src="https://img.icons8.com/clouds/200/000000/user-male.png"/>
 </p>

-## A self-tech student on the way to become a developer.....
+## A self-taught student on the way to become a developer.....

 --
 -- Willing to contribute in **Open Source Projects**